Panek89/CarFactory.Employees/Docs/Invariants/employee-request-candidate.md

 [Back to table of contents](_table-of-contents.md)

-Document contains all invariants related to [EmployeeRequestCandidate](/CarFactory.Employees.Domain/Models/EmployeeRequestCandidate.cs) Model which represents one string property.
+Document contains all invariants related to [EmployeeRequestCandidate](/CarFactory.Employees.Domain/Models/EmployeeRequestCandidate.cs) Model which represents Candidate for new Employee in request.

 ## FirstName, LastName Invariants